siddharth-2002/Luganodes-task/richtext_converted_to_markdown.md

 -   Track ETH deposits by monitoring Ethereum 2.0 deposit events.
 -   Save deposit details into a specified schema.
--   Provide an alerting mechanism to notify users in case of issues or significant deposits via Telegram and Grafana dashboards.
+-   Provide an alerting mechanism to notify users in case of issues or significant deposits via Telegram, Grafana dashboards, and Prometheus alerts.

 Tech Stack to be Used
 ---------------------